-- Carry out monitoring and Area inspection activities, which may involve the collection of a small number of samples or data for analysis or review; - 2) Install or maintain signposts, markers, structures or scientific or essential logistic equipment; - 3) Carry out protective measures; - 4) Carry out research or management in a manner that avoids interference with long-term research and monitoring activities or possible duplication of effort.
-Persons planning new projects within the Area should consult with established programs working within the Area, such as those of the US and New Zealand, before initiating the work.
+- Carry out monitoring and Area inspection activities, which may involve the collection of a small number of samples or data for analysis or review; - 2.
+Install or maintain signposts, markers, structures or scientific or essential logistic equipment; - 3.
+Carry out protective measures; - 4.
+Carry out research or management in a manner that avoids interference with long-term research and monitoring activities or possible duplication of effort.
+Persons planning new projects within the Area are strongly encouraged to consult with established programs working within the Area, such as those of the United States and New Zealand, before initiating the work.